jasonogayon/autochecks-py-seleniumbase/README.md

 ---

+### With Visual Checks

+The default headless or with browser test runs do not check for visual differences from a baseline.
+If you want the visual checks triggered as well, run either `make hv` or `make uiv`.

+---

 ### On Demo Mode

 SeleniumBase has a neat *demo mode* feature.
 The tests will highlight the elements that are targetted for every step.
 To run the tests on this mode: